sailok-audio/ReaCurve/README.md

 # ReaCurve

-A suite of REAPER scripts for generating and manipulating automation envelopes.
+A suite of REAPER scripts for generating and manipulating envelope points and automation items.
 Each tool can be launched standalone or together through the unified hub (`00_ReaCurve_Main.lua`).
 Link to the github repository package for REAPER:

 https://raw.githubusercontent.com/sailok-audio/ReaCurve/main/index.xml